-The Board retains accountability for risk management.
-It regularly considers the most significant risks facing the Group and uses quantitative exposure measures, such as stress tests, where appropriate.
-The non-executive oversight of the risk management process lies with the Audit and Risk Committee.
+The Board is accountable for risk and the oversight of the risk management process.
+It considers the most significant risks facing the Group and uses quantitative exposure measures, such as stress tests, where appropriate.
+Non-executive oversight of the risk management process is exercised through the Audit and Risk Committee with respect to standards of integrity, financial reporting, risk management and internal control.

-The Chief Executive has delegated the executive oversight of risk to the Chief Financial Officer.
+The executive oversight of risk is delegated by the Chief Executive to the Chief Financial Officer.
 The Chief Financial Officer has responsibility for the risk and control framework of the Group and the independent monitoring and reporting of risks and controls.